pffelix/Inertial-Acoustic-SLAM/Readme.md

 2. The JUCE project settings have to be adapted to link to the correct Header Search Paths in the repository.
 3. The JUCE Visual Studio Export settings have to be adapted to link to the correct Header Search Paths in the repository.
 4. The JUCE Visual Studio Export settings have to be adapted to link to the correct Extra Library Search Paths in the repository.
-5. The ViconDataStreamSDK_C.dll and boost_thread-vc90-mt-1_48.dll has to be copied from "src\juce\src\AugmentedAudioRenderer\Source\Vicon" to the build folder.
+5. The ViconDataStreamSDK_C.dll and boost_thread-vc90-mt-1_48.dll have to be copied from "src\juce\src\AugmentedAudioRenderer\Source\Vicon" to the build folder.

 ### Program structure:
 After pressing the start button in the GUI following function blocks are run: